Insurance Fraud & Bad Faith

 Our firm is one of few in the State of Oregon who accept insurance fraud and bad faith claims.
 Dr. DeShaw is also brought into claims outside the state as co-counsel, or as a consultant, on large bad faith or class action cases.
 One such case in Oklahoma, evolved into a national class-action case resulting in an outcome expected to reach $151 million in fraudulent underpayments to an insurer's own policyholders.
 Faced with their fraudulent conduct, the insurance company repaid their policyholders, and stopped the fraudulent practice against their own policyholders.

-Today, DeShaw Trial Lawyers is currently representing plaintiffs and class members in several class action, fraud, and bad faith claims pending in courts across the United States.
+Today, Dr. Aaron DeShaw is currently representing plaintiffs and class members in several class action, fraud, and bad faith claims pending in courts across the United States.
 It is our goal to make certain you are getting what you paid for with your insurance policy instead of being cheated out of what is owed